Close Menu

 Optimizing solenoid valves for engine bleed air systems involves addressing these challenges and ensuring reliable performance in demanding conditions.

-CRITICAL considerations for solenoid valves controlling bleed air:
+CRITICAL considerations for solenoid valves controlling bleed air

 When selecting a solenoid valve, an engineer must consider typical specifications, such as two-way vs. three-way porting, flow capacity, operating pressure range, and whether redundant coils are required for added reliability.
 For solenoid valve applications in the unique environments of engine bleed air systems, other requirements merit close consideration, including: